alanscalone/llm-behavior-analysis/README.md

 ---

-*High Signal Syndicate Research Initiative, 2026*
+* Architecture of Anxiety Research Initiative, 2026*